nventive/BiometryService/README.md

 - Encryt
 - Decrypt

-As of now this is the list of features available per platform.
+As of now, this is the list of features available per platform.

 | Feature          | IOS | Android | UWP  |